 Men in tights star in Harlow Playhouse's Christmas pantomime Robin Hood

-Artistic and executive director Rory Davies said: "All of us at Harlow Playhouse are hugely excited to welcome back our audiences this Christmas!
+Artistic and executive director Rory Davies said: "All of us at Harlow Playhouse are hugely excited to welcome back our audiences this Christmas.
 This year is even more special as we celebrate the venue's 50th birthday and the pantomime will play a huge part in our celebrations.

 "Especially after being away from our loved ones for so long, the theatre is the perfect place to bring families and communities back together.
-We shall be sprinkling our Harlow pantomime with an extra dose of panto sparkle to celebrate being back together!"
+We shall be sprinkling our Harlow pantomime with an extra dose of panto sparkle to celebrate being back together."